A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Introduction

 In much of the existing work on global 21cm experiments, the foregrounds are distinguished from the 21cm signal based on spectral differences.
 As the foregrounds are predominantly synchrotron and free-free radiation \citep{shaver99}, they will be spectrally smooth.
 Conversely, the 21cm signal is expected to be much less smooth.
 Therefore, the two components should be distinguishable by fitting a smooth function for the foregrounds, which will model the foregrounds but not the 21cm signal.
 Polynomial or log-polynomial functions can fulfil this purpose.

 However, this is impeded by the effects of the chromaticity of the antenna used.
 Variations in the beam directivity pattern with frequency couple the spatial structure of power across the sky into the frequency domain.
 This results in non-smooth ``chromatic distortion'' arising in the foregrounds.
-These distortions are degenerate with the 21cm signal, and so result in false or inaccurate signal detections, or prevent the signal from being identified at all.
+These distortions, as will be demonstrated in \Cref{sec:polyfore_fit}, are degenerate with the 21cm signal, and so result in false or inaccurate signal detections, or prevent the signal from being identified at all \citep{tauscher20a}.

 In this work, we will investigate the effects of systematic chromaticity distortions and discuss a method by which they can be modelled directly in a physically interpretable sense.